cpiger/ex-visincr/README.md

 ## SEE ALSO

-vis     : vimscript#1195 : apply any ex command (ex. :s/../../) to a visual block vissort : vimtip#588     : how to sort a visual block (or sort based on one) visincr : http://mysite.verizon.net/astronaut/vim/index.html#VISINCR (for the latest, albeit experimental, release)
+- vis: vimscript#1195, apply any ex command (ex. :s/../../) to a visual block
+- vissort: vimtip#588, how to sort a visual block (or sort based on one)
+- visincr: http://mysite.verizon.net/astronaut/vim/index.html#VISINCR (for the latest, albeit experimental, release)